 - Library of surgical videos

 - Preceptorships through the Continuing Surgical Education Program

 The surgical anatomy workshop is a two-day course with ample time for close interaction with faculty and hands on laparoscopic dissection.
 The anatomy of the retroperitoneal spaces and pelvic floor is mastered in unprocessed specimens under the direction of experienced faculty.
 A variety of advanced surgical techniques are performed based on individual needs of the faculty.

-The next workshop will be held on 8 and 9 July 2022.
-To register click here.
+The next workshop will be held on 9 and 10 February 2024.
+Registration TBA.
 The workshop is for UBC faculty only.
 For more information please contact Fariba Mohtashami

 The live pig lab is a one-day course that focuses on proficient laparoscopic dissection and tissue handling, efficient use of conventional electrosurgery and management of intraoperative bleeding with laparoscopic endo clips, bulldog clamps and hemostatic agents.
 The curriculum is developed in collaboration with Dutch Society of OBGYN and is also offered at IRCAD Laparoscopic Training Centre (France) every other year.

 A variety of hands on dry labs including laparoscopic suturing, diagnostic and operative hysteroscopy, mid-urethral slings, and vaginal morcellation are offered alongside both anatomy and live pig labs.

 The hall mark of these workshops is the faculty!
 A highly selected team of international faculty join the Canadian and local experts to instruct the participants.
 The faculty are not only proficient surgeons but they have experience and the ability to guide adult learners in complex environments such as these.